 Bia Hoi: Probably the cheapest lager in the world

 If there is a cheaper beer anywhere in the world, it has been kept a secret.
 Bia Hoi is manufactured in hundreds of micro breweries all over Hanoi.
 Bia Hoi means fresh beer or morning beer.
 The name comes from the fact that it is brewed fresh, daily and delivered to outlets who simply serve it until they run out.
 Then another delivery will arrive the morning after.
 It arrives in plastic kegs on the back of a motorbike.

+Vietnam Insight 14 Days.
 Join us as we travel the roads, rivers, and trails of beautiful Vietnam on this 14 day tour.
 You will experience all the diverse and wonder-filled regions of this incredible country.
-The spirit of the capital city of Hanoi will start your trip with energy and excitement, where you can dig into delicious local delicacies […]
+The spirit of Hanoi will start your trip with energy and excitement.
+Sapa will astound you with its breathtaking mountain […]